Peter Staley: Ad campaign against crystal meth

 In 2004, Staley funded and launched an ad campaign in New York, warning of the link between crystal meth use and HIV in gay and bisexual men.
 A former crystal meth addict himself, Staley had ads placed on phone booths along Eighth Avenue in Chelsea that read "Huge Sale!
 Buy Crystal, Get HIV Free!"
 The controversial ads attracted attention from both supporters and detractors.

 How to Survive a Plague

 Staley features prominently in the 2012 documentary How to Survive a Plague, which depicts the early years of the AIDS epidemic and the actions of ACT UP and TAG.
 For the film, director David France relied heavily on archival footage, much of it taken from VHS tapes in Staley's personal collection.
 The documentary was nominated for an Oscar.
 It also received awards for the best documentary of 2012 from the Gotham Independent Film Awards and from the Boston Society of Film Critics, and was nominated for best documentary at the Film Independent Spirit Awards.
 In addition, the film was nominated for a Directors Guild Award and the Grand Jury Prize at the Sundance Film Festival, and won a GLAAD Media Award for Outstanding Documentary.

+PrEP4All

+In 2018, Staley co-founded PrEP4All, an organization dedicated to ending HIV/AIDS through the use of pre-exposure prophylaxis.